Okaukuejo

 Okaukuejo is the administrative center for the Etosha National Park in Namibia.
 It is located approximately 650 km from the capital Windhoek.
 An average annual rainfall of around 350 mm is received, although in the 2010/2011 rainy season 676 mm were measured.

-Originally the western end of the Red Line, a veterinary control demarcation established in 1896, and the site of a German fort built in 1901, Okaukuejo now houses the Etosha Ecological Institute, founded in 1974.
-The round watchtower is a remnant of the fort.
+Originally the western end of the Red Line, a veterinary control demarcation established in 1896, and the site of a German fort built in 1901, the round watchtower is a remnant of the fort.
 A major attraction for tourists is the permanent waterhole, illuminated at night, which draws all types of wildlife, including elephants, lions and black rhinoceros, particularly during the lengthy dry season.